AngelicaHerrera2212/Embedded-Project---Smart-Home/Preliminar Codes/fan_control.md

 - #define FAN_MAX_PWM 100 // Maximum PWM: This caps the fan speed at 100% duty cycle.

+- #define FAN_INTEGRAL_MAX      50.0f   // Anti-windup max: The integral term is not allowed to grow above +50.

+- #define FAN_INTEGRAL_MIN     -50.0f   // Anti-windup min: The integral term is not allowed to go below –50.

 - #define DHT_READ_PERIOD_MS 2000 // DHT should not be read too fast: The DHT11 temperature–humidity sensors cannot be polled too frequently.
 They require ~2 seconds between reads.

 - #define FAN_PWM_INVERTED 0 // FAN DRIVER TYPE: With a 2N2222 transistor when the PWM pin goes HIGH, current flows into the base, transistor turns ON, fan gets ground and fan spins.